DANNYDEE93/Deployment4/README.md

 **Yes**to aggregate EC2 dimensions -->

-Select for metrics to be collected every 20 -60 seconds -->
+* Select for metrics to be collected every 20 -60 seconds -->

-Select **2** for standard configuration of our json output file where cloudwatch agent is being confiugred on -->
+* Select **2** for standard configuration of our json output file where cloudwatch agent is being confiugred on -->

-Select **Yes** to accept the configuration provided (you can select **no** to edit the configurarion or change the file later) -->
+* Select **Yes** to accept the configuration provided (you can select **no** to edit the configurarion or change the file later) -->

-Select **No** to having any existing CloudWatch Log Agent -->
+* Select **No** to having any existing CloudWatch Log Agent -->

-Select **Yes** to monitor log files --> Provide path to log files: **/var/logs/syslog** --> Enter to accept path default --> Enter to accept default stream name or change it --> Select the number of logs you want to be saved in a day which will allocate the necessary time for the instance to relay and collect these logs in a day.
+* Select **Yes** to monitor log files --> Provide path to log files: **/var/logs/syslog** --> Enter to accept path default --> Enter to accept default stream name or change it --> Select the number of logs you want to be saved in a day which will allocate the necessary time for the instance to relay and collect these logs in a day.
 [Log files can be long so choose a number that your instance can handle] --> Add or ignore any other log files you may or may not want to collect -->

-* Note: Since I do not have permission to give AWS permission to write to my log files, I wasn't able to see my config file for the cloudwatch 		agent in my AWS account but it is saved in my instance and I can still utilize CloudWatch.
+&emsp;&emsp;&emsp;&emsp;	*Note:* Since I do not have permission to give AWS permission to write to my log files, I wasn't able to see my config file for the cloudwatch agent in my AWS account but it is saved in my instance and I can still utilize CloudWatch.
 If you have permission for PUT parameter in your AWS 	account, you can continue:

-Click **Yes** to store the JSON config file in the SSM parameter (this is possible because of the PUT parameter or write capability given 		in the Admin policy in the role created for the cloudwatch agent -->
+* Click **Yes** to store the JSON config file in the SSM parameter (this is possible because of the PUT parameter or write capability given 		in the Admin policy in the role created for the cloudwatch agent -->

-Press **Enter** to accept default of parameter store name [AmazonCloudWatch-linux], default region that the virtual server of the 			instance was launched in [us-east-1]-->
+* Press **Enter** to accept default of parameter store name [AmazonCloudWatch-linux], default region that the virtual server of the 			instance was launched in [us-east-1]-->

 **Choose or Enter** AWS credential that should be used to send the config file to the parameter store --> Program should exit now

-* You should be at this path in the instance still:  **/opt/aws/amazon-cloudwatch-agent/bin/** --> if you press **ls** you should see the config file that we just generated, sent to the parameter store, and stored onto our EC2 instance.
+* *You should be at this path in the instance still:*  **/opt/aws/amazon-cloudwatch-agent/bin/** --> if you press **ls** you should see the config file that we just generated, sent to the parameter store, and stored onto our EC2 instance.

 * Run command: **sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json** to process the amazon cloudwatch agent